What is a Botnet?

 - You can see the console windows opening chaotically;

-- You see the 404 error when trying to open the websites, and you can reach this site from another device;
+- You see the 404 error when trying to open the websites, while having no issues from another device;

-- For laptops: your battery begins uncharging much faster than usual, without any updates in software or hardware or changes in the program you usually run;
+- For laptops: your battery life becomes miserable, without any updates in software or hardware or changes in the program you usually run;

 How can I protect my system from turning into a part of a botnet?